Helston: Flora Day

-There are four dances throughout the day, the first starting at 7 a.m. (historically for domestic servants), the ladies in summer frocks and the gentlemen in white shirts and dark grey trousers with neckties bearing the town crest, loaned for the day.
-The second dance at 9.50 is when children from the town's schools dance dressed all in white, the individual schools denoted by the head dresses that the girls wear.
+There are four dances throughout the day, the first starting at 7am (historically for domestic servants), the ladies in summer frocks and the gentlemen in white shirts and dark grey trousers with neckties bearing the town crest, loaned for the day.
+The second dance at 9.50am is when children from the town's schools dance dressed all in white, the individual schools denoted by the head dresses that the girls wear.
 The premier dance follows at Midday when the "gentry of the County" dance, the ladies in long ballgowns topped off with picture hats and the gentlemen wearing full morning dress.
-The final dance of the day begins at 5 p.m., a dance historically for the tradespeople of the town.
-Participants in this dance are the only dancers to dance around the town twice, having already danced in the 7 a.m. dance.
+The final dance of the day begins at 5pm, a dance historically for the tradespeople of the town.
+Participants in this dance are the only dancers to dance around the town twice, having already danced in the 7am dance.

 Only Helston-born people can dance in the lead set in each dance and the first male and female will only lead that dance once in their lifetime.
-Flora Day is administered by Stewards who elect stewards therefore continuing this wonderful occasion without outside interference.
-Helston Town Band play the famous tune and accompany all four dances on a long route around the town.
-The dwellings and shops of the town are festooned with bluebells, campions and whatever green foliage is available.
-Specific dances (not including the children's dance) go into and out of various private buildings, shops and grounds.
-The origins of the dance are not known but appear to represent a pre-Christian celebration of the passing of winter.
+Flora Day is administered by Stewards only.
+Helston Town Band play accompany all four dances on a long route around the town.
+Houses and shops of the town are festooned with bluebells, campions and green foliage.
+Specific dances (not including the children's dance) pass through various private buildings, shops and grounds.
+The origins of the dance are not definitively known, possibly a pre-Christian celebration of the passing of winter.

 On the same day the "Hal an Tow", another celebration of the coming of spring, is performed upon the streets of the town.
 This is a morning ritual that is traditionally more boisterous than the dance.
 It is a moving street theatre that appears to have its origins in the Middle Ages, and the themes tend to be more English than uniquely Cornish.
 The theatre consists of the Hal-an-tow song accompanied by dancing and acting out the content of the verses.
 The costumes and the song itself represent many different historical and mythical themes.
 It has evolved over time, the most recent verse (about St Piran) only appeared within the 21st century.